 Data Access Policy for ESO Data held in the ESO Science Archive Facility

 The European Southern Observatory (ESO) Science Archive Facility (SAF) has been operational at ESO headquarters in Munich since 1991.
 It contains data from ESO telescopes at La Silla Paranal Observatory, including the APEX submillimeter telescope on Llano de Chajnantor.
-In addition, it contains the UKIDSS/WFCAM data obtained at the UK Infrared Telescope facility in Hawaii, as well as the science data products from the ESO/GTC large programmes.
+All raw data from the La Silla Paranal Observatory are stored together with the corresponding calibrations, as well as selected products both contributed by the community or generated at ESO.
+In addition, it contains the UKIDSS/WFCAM data obtained at the UK Infrared Telescope facility in Hawaii, as well as the science processed data from the ESO large programmes.

-The information contained in the headers of all the data files in the ESO SAF is publicly and immediately available.
-At the end of the proprietary period, the science data products become publicly available.
-The abstracts of successful proposals are made public as well at the time the proprietary period expires.
+The information contained in the headers of all the data files in the ESO SAF is in normal circumstances immediately and publicly available.
+The abstracts of successful proposals are made public at the time the proprietary period expires.
 All calibration data are public immediately after the observations.

-When downloading data from the SAF, all users are requested to limit the request to maximum five concurrent downloads.
-Large download requests (over 400 GB) can be made using the media creation facility.
+When downloading data from the SAF, all users are requested to limit to maximum five concurrent downloads.

 Requirements for third parties distributing ESO data

-ESO data files (both raw data and science data products) may be distributed by third parties, and disseminated via other services, according to the terms of the Creative Commons Attribution 4.0 International license.
+ESO data files (both raw and processed data) may be distributed by third parties, and disseminated via other services, according to the terms of the Creative Commons Attribution 4.0 International license.
 Credit to the ESO provenance of the data must be acknowledged, and the file headers preserved.

 In case of scientific use of the ESO data by users that access ESO data via third party archival services, the users should follow the same acknowledgement policies as for the ESO SAF, as described below.

-If the access to the ESO SAF services was helpful for the users’ science work, the following acknowledgement is recommended:
+If the access to the ESO SAF services was helpful for the users’ science work, the following acknowledgement is required:

 This research has made use of the services of the ESO Science Archive Facility.